cthoyt/cthoyt.github.io/_posts/2025-08-04-ontology-text-embeddings.md

 had/encountered have gone into the [PyKEEN](https://github.com/pykeen/pykeen)
 Python software package.
-One of those ideas that jointly leverages text and knowledge graph embeddings is [NodePiece](https://arxiv.org/abs/2106.12144), the work of PyKEEN code contributor Michael Galkin.
+One of those ideas that jointly leverages text and knowledge graph embeddings is [NodePiece](https://arxiv.org/abs/2106.12144), the work of PyKEEN core developer Michael Galkin.
 A guide on using it with PyKEEN is [here](https://pykeen.readthedocs.io/en/stable/tutorial/inductive_lp.html), but there's a lot more research to present on this than fits in the postscript of a blog post or a software tutorial.
 Along with the last few years of my work